University of Wisconsin, Madison

 - Financial documents confirming total available funds for duration of study

-Admission will be confirmed within one month of receipt of application, and should receive the admissions documents 6-8 weeks after the application is received.
+Admission will be confirmed within one month of receipt of application, and students should receive the admissions documents 6-8 weeks after the application is received.

 Most exchange students live on campus (dormitories) or in apartments.
 Soon after admission, students will receive an email from the UW Housing office to apply for on-campus housing, and interested students are encouraged to apply.
 Most on-campus residence halls are typically inhabited by first and second year students.
 Be sure to review descriptions of individual residence halls to determine if there is one that would be a good match for you.